 Oh Hell is a simple trick-taking card game, such as regular or two-player Spades, that presents as much strategic play as any popular board game.
-The game Wizard, published by U.S. Games, is based on Oh Hell.
+The game Wizard, published by US Games, is based on Oh Hell.
 This game is sometimes referred to as Oh Pshaw or Blackout.

 Three to seven players.